keithws/contentful-webhook-tunnel/README.md

 This module extends [contentful-webhook-listener.js][2] to automatically start up ngrok with a tunnel to the same port and registers a webhook for the ngrok URL with Contentful.

-This is very useful for local development and/or servers behind firewalls.
-Create a script with custom callbacks for any or all actions that occur in Contentful.
+This is very useful for local development and/or servers behind firewalls to create a script with custom callbacks for any or all actions that occur in Contentful.

 ## Install